2023 Best Chemistry Schools in California

 Request Information

-A rank of #2 on this year’s list means University of California - Berkeley is a great place for chemistry students.
-Located in the city of Berkeley, UC Berkeley is a public college with a fairly large student population.
+Out of the 24 schools in California that were part of this year’s ranking, University of California - Berkeley landed the # 2 spot on the list.
+Located in the midsize city of Berkeley, UC Berkeley is a public school with a very large student population.

 Chemistry majors at UC Berkeley take out an average of $12,138 in student loans while working on their egree.